albar965/littlenavmap-manual/en/MENUS.md

 #### ![Save Flight Plan as PLN](../images/icons/filesaveas.png "Save Flight Plan as PLN") Save Flight Plan as PLN {#save-flight-plan-as}

-Saves the flight plan to a FSX/P3D PLN file \(XML format\).
+Saves the flight plan to an FSX/P3D PLN file \(XML format\).
 This annotated format allows to save all flight plan attributes of *Little Navmap*.

 `Save Flight Plan as PLN` changes the current file type and name in *Little Navmap* which means that all further saves will go into the new PLN file.